LNAK10037U Applied Ethnobotany

 Gary Martins manual is used as an easy introduction to the science of ethnobotany and practical field methods.

-The book is supplemented by articles for advanced understanding of hypothesis, methods, analysis and results of ethnobotanical studies within plant use and management.
+The book is supplemented by articles for advanced understanding of hypothesis, methods, analysis and results of ethnobotanical studies within plant use, management, and conservation.

 - Practical exercises